Getting Ready For Camp

 - In all cases, please also send the box that has the prescription label on it.

-- Emergency Inhalers: please send two inhalers (labeled as described above) with your child to camp – your child will keep one in the cabin to carry and use as needed and we will keep the second in the Health Center as a backup.
+- Emergency Inhalers: please send two inhalers (labeled as described above).
+Your child will keep one inhaler in the cabin.
+The second needs to be mailed to camp to arrive at least four days prior to session start.
+We will keep the second in the Health Center as a backup.
 Be sure they have a current expiration date.

-- Please send them with your child on the first day of camp.
+- Please send currently used packets with your child on the first day of camp.

 Lactase (Lactaid):